homer0/gulp-bundlerify/README.md

 > ESDoc is a documentation generator for JavaScript(ES6).

 that pretty much sums it up, it's a doc generator.
-Unlike `JSCS` and `ESLint`, you don't _necessarily_ need an `.esdocrc` file, well it uses an `esdoc.json`, but Bundlerify doesn't need because you can send the ESDoc configuration on the `esdocOptions` setting option.
+Unlike `JSCS` and `ESLint`, you don't _necessarily_ need an `.esdocrc` file, well it uses an `esdoc.json`, but you can set the configuration using the Bundlerify `esdocOptions` setting option.
+As mentioned on the **Docs** section of this file, if you need/use an external file for the configuration, you give Bundlerify the name of your file as value for `esdocOptions` and it will automatically retrieve those values.

+#### Jest

+> Painless JavaScript Unit Testing

+Jest is a unit tests suite Facebook built on top of [Jasmine](jasmine.github.io) and that it's intended to test ES6 and React applications.
+It's really easy to configure and as you may noticed, Bundlerify not only provides support for your project Jest tests, but it also uses itself for its own unit tests.

 ## Development